citrix-openstack/blogentries/devstack_xva.md

     Warning: Permanently added 'localhost' (RSA) to the list of known hosts.
     Trust relation working
     Pack installation successful.

+Note that in addition to installing the plugins that match the virtual appliance, the RPM will create directories used by the plugins, and create an RSA key so the host can ssh into itself to allow the resize functionality to work.
+If you are deploying multiple XVAs then you will need to copy this key across to the other appliances as well as making the changes to devstack needed to connect the OpenStack services.

 The next step is to download and install the virtual appliance: